 Within HSE they use the term CMHP, common mental health problems , this describes issues that are more frequent and are commonly treated by GPs rather than specialists.
 Anxiety and depression fall under this category as the most common mental health issues reported.

-Within the workplace stress and mental health issues can affect the work production as well as signalling potential issues within the working environment.
+Within the workplace stress and mental health issues can affect work productivity as well as signalling potential issues within the working environment.
 Organisations can work towards improving conditions within the workplace to help prevent stress and aid individuals in managing the causes of their stress.